 - A practising barrister or practising solicitor

-- In the case of a complainant who is aged under 18 a parent or guardian (as well as one of the people already listed)
+- A parent or guardian,if the complainant is under 18 (as well as one of the people already listed)

 - Any other person with the permission of the Labour Court